 Your Lawn Needs Fertilizer

 A nutrient-starved lawn will struggle to maintain color and may begin to turn brown, starting at the base of the grass blades.
-To restore nutrients and color to your yard, do the following:
+To restore nutrients and color to your yard, begin following a lawn fertilizer plan.

-- Allow 7 days for fertilizer to feed your lawn and improve color.
+- Allow 7 days after the first application for fertilizer to improve grass color.

 Drought conditions cause grass to die or enter dormancy.
 This can be the cause of the initial browning of the lower portions of the grass in your yard.
 To determine if grass discoloration is caused by insufficient irrigation, check for these signs: